bcgov/platform-developer-docs/src/docs/openshift-projects-and-access/common-platform-requests.md

 There are a limited number of spots available in the bcgov-c organization.
 If there are no spots remaining, you’ll receive an error message when you try to add a new user.
 If this occurs, send a request to [PlatformServicesTeam@gov.bc.ca](mailto:platformservicesteam@gov.bc.ca) for an additional spot to the Platform Services Team.
 Once we confirm your request has been completed, you can add the new user to your repository.

-The Platform Services team removes bcgov-c organization access for users that have not been active for 6 months.
+The Developer Experience team removes bcgov-c organization access for users that have not been active for 6 months.
 Once access has been removed, users must be re-invited to the organization and re-added to a repository to gain access.

 ## Request a new private repository in the bcgov-c GitHub organization